followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/1 Configuration/onItemDeleting.md

 <!--typeFunctionReturnType-->Promise<!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-A Promise of the jQuery Deferred object is resolved if the item deletion is confirmed and rejected if deletion is canceled.
+A Promise of the jQuery Deferred object resolved if the item deletion is confirmed and rejected if deletion is canceled.
 <!--/typeFunctionReturnDescription-->